-Whiteclay, Nebraska The Town That Sells 3.5 Million Cans Of Beer Every Year
+Whiteclay, Nebraska: The Town That Sells 3.5 Million Cans Of Beer Every Year

 The primary customers for the beer are from the nearby Pine Ridge Reservation in South Dakota.
 The reservation is prohibited from selling alcohol, and the residents travel to nearby Whiteclay for their supply.

 In 2016, the tribal council decided not to allow a vote to allow alcohol on the reservation.
-Percy White Plume, a resident of the reservation said of the vote, “A lot of people don’t want it.
+Percy White Plume, a resident of the reservation, said of the vote, “A lot of people don’t want it.
 If you allow liquor sales, all the young people will say it must be OK.
 We’ll have even more alcohol-related deaths, beatings, and rapes that go along with it.”

 BREAKING: Nebraska authorities vote to revoke the liquor licenses of four stores in Whiteclay, Nebraska. https://t.co/M7QTckGPaV